MicroEJ/docs/PlatformDeveloperGuide/uiMicroui.rst

 The thread cannot be stopped with a Java exception: The exceptions are always checked by the framework.

-When an exception occurs in a user method called by the internal thread (for instance ``render()``), the current ``UncaughtExceptionHandler`` receives the exception.
+When an exception occurs in a user method called by the internal thread (for instance `render() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/Displayable.html#render-ej.microui.display.GraphicsContext->`_), the current ``UncaughtExceptionHandler`` receives the exception.
 When no exception handler is set, a default handler prints the stack trace.

 Native Calls
 ============